 Who Should Do It?

-Students identify and compare the different roles of the four sectors of the economy (government, business, nonprofit, and family).
+Participants identify and compare the different roles of the four sectors of the economy (government, business, nonprofit, and family).
 They identify which sector does what and observe how they approach differently the sometimes overlapping responsibilities.
-Students describe the work of foundations and state the purpose of an organization's mission statement.
+Participants describe the work of foundations and state the purpose of an organization's mission statement.

 - identify the four sectors of the economy and give examples of their responsibilities.